iMithrellas/GinkGo/README.md

 - **Local Daemon**: A background process (`ginkgod`) always runs locally, handling storage, search, and notifications.
 CLI commands (`ginkgo-cli`) talk to it via IPC.
 - **Event Log Storage**: Entries are stored as immutable events with versions, enabling safe replication and offline buffering.
-- **Replication**: The local daemon can sync events to one or more remote servers.
-Offline and online use the same code paths: if peers aren’t reachable, events stay in the local log until connectivity returns.
+- **Replication (Optional)**: The local daemon can sync events to one or more remote servers.
+If peers aren’t reachable, events stay in the local log until connectivity returns.
 - **Consistency**: Updates use CAS (compare-and-swap).
 Conflicts are rare; mismatches are refused rather than silently overwritten.

 ---